Building CATALYST is a sophisticated data processing solution that simplifies and organizes complex projects

 The next step is to select “Building Purpose” within the category.

-The Project Name, Type (New Building, Renovation, etc.), Location, Construction Start and Floor Counts are key cost drivers and require selection.
+The Project Type (New Building, Renovation, etc.), Location, Construction Start and Floor Counts are key cost drivers and require selection.
 The Location selection not only factors cost, but also climate.
 Minneapolis snow load, frost depth, energy loads, etc. add more significant demands than say, Phoenix.

 Building CATALYST provides templates for many building types.
 The template pre-selects the most likely downstream attributes and owner’s business case or building purpose organized by functional groups (lodging units, departments, etc.) and functions.
 New users should select templates, if available.